uchihabloodline/puzzle_15/README.md

 # fifteenpuzzle
-A puzzle game made just to learn
+A puzzle game made just to learn.

 <p> <strong> There are some minute errors in the game so dont clone this repository for your project if you are planning to do so. </strong> </p>